 Cantine Chez Ben is one of Quebec’s most iconic roadside stops, thanks to a gloriously kitschy, larger-than-life sign featuring the eponymous chef, hot dog in hand.
 The diner’s excellent poutine—available in Italian, barbecue and ground-beef varieties—comes heaped with giant squeaky curds.
 Go after dark, when the Ben sign lights up like the Vegas strip.
 Granby, Quebec.

 Here are 10 classic Canadian foods—and the best places in the country to find them.

 Some hidden gems in Quebec are “hidden” in plain sight.
 The often-overlooked Old Quebec City Funicular has been ferrying people between the Upper Town and Lower Town since 1879.
 The ride is great fun, as are the sights on both ends of the trip.
 At the top, you’ll find the majestic Fairmont Château Frontenac, the stone ramparts surrounding the city and row upon row of scenic copper-roofed homes.
 Down below, there’s the colonial Notre-Dame-des-Victoires church and the original home of fur trader Louis Jolliet, where the entrance to the funicular is located.
 Quebec City.

 Step Back in Time

 A walk through the open-air museum of Val-Jalbert, once a pulp-factory company town, is like immersing yourself in the 1920s: each of the 70-odd buildings is meticulously preserved, so you half expect to find the convent schoolhouse filled with children and the mill bustling with workers.
 Visitors can book a stay in one of the period-era homes or mill-worker houses.
 Val-Jalbert, Quebec.

-Next, check out the best day trips from Montreal.
+For more hidden gems in Quebec, check out the best day trips from Montreal.